RishiAnalyst/Food-Beverage-Industry-Survey-Analysis/Project Description.md

 ## Tools Used
 - Power BI: For data visualization and dashboard creation.
 - Power Query: For data cleaning and transformation.

-## Project Files
-- Power BI File (.pbix): Contains all data transformations, visuals, and analysis.
-- Presentation File (.pptx): Summary of insights, key trends, and recommendations from the project.
-- Explanation : Walkthrough of the analysis and insights.

 ## Conclusion
 This project provided a comprehensive analysis of consumer behavior and preferences in the food and beverage industry, offering valuable insights for enhancing product offerings and marketing strategies.
 By leveraging data analytics tools such as Power BI, we were able to derive actionable recommendations to support decision-making processes.